konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

   us.icr.io
 ```

 8. Enter `quay.io` for the image registry host.
-Select 'Other' if your registry name is not here.
+Select 'Other' if the registry name is not here.

 ```console
 quay.io